jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Egg Hunt/egghunt.md

 ```

 ## What's this BPF Stuff about?
 Up to this CTF challenge, I only used Berkeley Packet Filter (BPF) with network tools like tcpdump or wireshark.
-The Linux kernel contains a BPF virtual machine dubbed extended BPF (eBPF) that allows for much than that including Software Defined Networking (SDN).
+The Linux kernel contains a BPF virtual machine dubbed extended BPF (eBPF) that allows for much more than that including Software Defined Networking (SDN).
 Also Compilers like LLVM and GCC can generate eBPF code.

 ```
 In some ways, eBPF does to the kernel what JavaScript does to websites: it allows all sorts of new applications to be created.
 BPF is now used for software defined networking, observability (this book), security enforcement, and more.
 The main front-ends for BPF performance tools are BCC and bpftrace